OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Login.md

 # Login

-Configuration of the login in the OpenOlat Administration

 ## Security

 Requirements towards security can vary greatly depending on the institution.
 Use the security settings to configure the necessary security level while taking the associated risk into account.